 Your has around 700 muscles which pull on approximately 320 bones to produce movement.
 Muscle accounts for 45% of your dog’s bodyweight (55% in a Greyhound) and therefore it is not surprising, based on this complex muscular system, that dogs are prone to soft tissue injury.
 If any one of these muscles has an injury or is restricted, movement will be compromised.

 Many injuries do not show up on scans or x-rays making the injuries difficult for vets to diagnose.
-Therapeutic massage reaches the muscles fibres meaning deeper injuries can be felt and treated.
+Clinical massage reaches the muscles fibres meaning deeper injuries can be felt and treated.

 It can also help improve the quality of life for those dogs suffering from Neurological or Orthopaedic conditions such as Arthritis and Hip Dysplasia.